 You can read the two previous articles here Never do weighting across a balanced scorecard (part 1 of 3) here Never do weighting across a Balanced Scorecard (part 2 of 3).
-However let us look at when some form of “weighting” exercise can reveal something useful.
+This is part of a wider explanation of how “Good quality, peper Balanced Scorecard work.
+You can readd more in our “Performance Management Zone“.
+However, let us concentrate for now on weighting and look at when some form of “weighting” exercise can reveal something useful.

 1) Allocation of resources gives you an investment weighting for the balanced scorecard

 1) Give then all a nominal £100.
 Ask them to place the money on the Objectives (not measures) they prefer.
-They can only place then in the process and learning and growth objectives.
-They can place £3 or £1 or all $100 or none.
+They can only place them in the process and learning and growth objectives.
+They can place £3 or £1 or all £100 or none.
 They don’t have to place all their money – they can retain some if they like..

 This is an allocation exercise and forces investment bets.

 It is a variation on the, ‘Where shall we invest our funds for greatest return?’ exercise.

 What is interesting is that, for some objectives, a small investment will make a big performance change.
 For other objectives a large investment still might not be enough to close the performance gap.
 This exercise reveals it.

 It also shows that simplistic prioritisation (do this then this then this as 1,2,3 list) is a dangerous approach, when small actions can have big results.